dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 ```

 [styler](https://CRAN.R-project.org/package=styler) will not fix all linting issues, so we recommend using that first, then using [lintr](https://lintr.r-lib.org/articles/lintr.html) to check for places you may need to manually fix styling issues such as line length or not using snake_case.

+## Folder and script structure conventions

+In an R package you are not allowed to have any sub directories in the R/ folder.
+Where possible we should have:

+* one script per function
+or
+* one script per function family if a function belongs to a family

+The script should share the name of the function or family.
+If needed then a <family>_utils.R script should be used for
+internal only functions that relate to a specific family.

+Documentation for all data shipped with the packages is kept in `R/datasets_documentation.R`.
+Scripts used for preparing
+data used in the package is not in the R folder, it is in the `data-raw/` folder, helper functions for this can be found
+in the `R/datasets_utils.R` folder.

+`utils.R` should be used to hold any cross-package helpers that aren't exported as functions or specific to a family.

+Every exported function or data set gets its own test script, called `test-<function-name>.R` or `test-data-<data-name>.R` if for a data set.

 ### Testing